 In AWS parlance, a “root” user is the login credential you used to create your AWS account with.
 This user was originally required for some very important aspects of your access to AWS services.
 Today, the best practices recommend that it is used only to create your initial administrative accounts in IAM.
 All future administration should then be done with these newly created IAM accounts.

 Now, the root user also has a default generated API access key.
 Because of the change in root user use recommendations and the addition of IAM in AWS, it is recommended that you disable, or even better, delete the AWS root API access keys.

 Our recommendation for the order and steps to insure access is maintained:

 Create 2-3 IAM users with administrative policies via a group.
 It is highly recommended that you create at least 2, but no more than 3 IAM administrators.
 This provides redundancy in case credentials are lost but limits the number of users with unlimited access to your AWS resources.
 Evident Security Platform (ESP) will verify these conditions and generate alerts if there are too few or too many IAM administrators.

 - Grant access to billing information and tools:

 While still logged in as the root user, go to My Account and fill in the following sections: Alternate Contacts; Security Challenge Questions; and IAM User Access to Billing Information.

-First, you’ll be able to alert internal email distribution lists for support, billing and security related announcements from AWS separately from the email address you used to sign up to AWS with.
+- You will be able to alert internal email distribution lists for support, billing and security related announcements from AWS separately from the email address you used to sign up to AWS with.

-Second, and most importantly, you will be able to recover your account if you happen to lose your root account credentials or worse, if there’s been a compromise of your root account or IAM credentials.
+- You will be able to recover your account if you happen to lose your root account credentials or worse, if there’s been a compromise of your root account or IAM credentials.